exogen/node-fetch-har/README.md

 ⚠️ **HAR files can contain sensitive information like cookies or passwords.** Since this library is for capturing what happens on the server, this is especially important because it is information that users can’t normally access in their own browser.
 Be careful about sharing this data.
-If you provide a method of exposing it, ensure it is only enabled for superusers or in secure environments.
+If you provide a way to expose it, ensure it is only enabled for superusers or in secure environments.

+## Usage

 The `withHar` function takes a base Fetch implementation such as `node-fetch` and returns a new one that captures HAR entries:

-## Usage

 ```js
 import { withHar } from "node-fetch-har";